SysIntAu/DPDirectServicesFramework/README.md

 Assuming your environment variables (hostnames etc) have already beed defined, all that is left is build and deploy.
 ---------------------------------------------

+Feel free to use the pre-defined Verify Service as a WSDL and Service Configuration template, and exampine the ServiceConfig schema to discover supported service chain operations.

 This project is currently under active development.
 This page, and accompanying guides, will be augmented. admin@sysint.com.au